-If you don’t own a pizza stone, you might be asking yourself why you should purchase one?
+If you don’t own a pizza stone, you might ask yourself why you should purchase one.
 Well, the answer depends on you.
-If you are tired of making soggy homemade pizzas, you’ll love this tool.
+You’ll love this tool if you are tired of making soggy homemade pizzas.

 So, if you regularly make pizza at home, investing in a good-quality pizza stone would be worth the price.
 Don’t expect to spend a massive amount of money on this tool.